 \subsection{The hypocoercivity method}

-The essence of hypcoercivity techniques is the use of commutators to control what is ``missed'' by the coercivity of the operator.
+The essence of hypocoercivity techniques is the use of commutators to control what is ``missed'' by the coercivity of the operator.
 Here

-The first term on the right hand side is non-positive thanks to the boundary conditions, which provides some coercivity at the boundary.
-The second term on the right hand side satisfies for the operators $\mathcal L$ we consider the spectral gap condition~\eqref{eq:sg}: therefore this energy estimate fails to provide the coercivity on the component $\rho[f]$ of the unknown, which is ``missed'' by~\eqref{eq:sg}.
-Using the spectral gap inequality \eqref{eq:sg}, we thus deduce
+The first term on the right-hand side is non-positive thanks to the boundary conditions; this provides some coercivity at the boundary that we will exploit later.
+The second term on the right-hand side satisfies the spectral gap inequality~\eqref{eq:sg}: however the resulting energy estimate fails to provide coercivity on the component $\rho[f]$ of the unknown, which is ``missed'' by~\eqref{eq:sg}: